codeonlyjs/website/content/guide/apiRouter.md

 ### page {#Route#page}

-The page component for this route
+The page component for this route.

+CodeOnly nevers sets or uses this property, but it is included here because by convention, most applications will set a `page` property.

 ```ts